 Keeping the Fight Alive: Supporting Families with Childhood Cancer

-It starts with a diagnosis.
+It begins with a diagnosis.

 The first hurdle for families in a seemingly never-ending journey is learning your child has cancer.
 Next comes the fear – will they be okay?
 It’s not until treatment has started and you’ve stopped working to stay by your child’s bedside while the bills pile up that you wonder: how are you going to keep your family afloat?